terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - **2.2 Palantir Foundry demo sources**
 - **2.3 My demo plan**
 - **2.4 Readmefirst**
-- **2.5 PAL examples**.
+- **2.5 PAL examples (START CREATING PALANTIR FOUNDRY APPS HERE)**.
 These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.
 - **2.6 PAL demos**.
 These are less complicated, but you start from 0, and getting a working demo at the end requires a lot of skill (including debugging).
 - **2.7 DIY demos**.
 Go free style (not "vibe") by teaming up with FDE (AI assistant) to create your own demos.